-The top most reason for relying upon emails is to generate traffic and to increase conversions and sales.
-But, before you achieve this goal, you will have to make sure that the users recognise your brand.
 It is important for your brand to become familiar with the users.
 When you send a newsletter, the user at the first glance should be able to identify that it is coming from your brand.
-This could be done best by including little things like a logo on all the mails you send.
+This could be done best by including little things like a logo on all the emails you send.

-One of the best ways to market your brand is through the use of same color scheme in your emails as your website.
-Make sure that the emails use exactly the same colors that have been used throughout the website.
-You can however add some aesthetic colors to the email, while making sure it stills relates with the existing color scheme of website.
+Nevertheless, you can apply aesthetic colors to the email while making sure it is still connected to the current email color scheme of the website.
 The color should be used so that it does not get difficult for the users to read the content.

-Other thing that could be done to include website design in to emails is to make use of the same typography in the mails as used in website.
+Another thing that could be done to include website design in emails is to make use of the same typography in the mails as used in websites.
 This would encourage familiarity and recognition for the brand amongst the users.

-Well this might seem a less important aspect from the point of view of design, but you should keep in mind that the links coming from navigation bars in the emails should replicate the website navigation and should be using the same page names to make it easy for the user to toggle from email to website.
-Owing to the ease of navigating the website, you can achieve lower bounce rates.
+Well, this might seem a less important aspect from the point of view of design, but you should keep in mind that the links coming from navigation bars in the emails should replicate the website navigation and should be using the same page names to make it easy for the user to toggle from email to website.

 You can reach lower bounce rates thanks to the simplicity of using the website.